Indiana Sports Betting

 For example, an eight line bet includes eight teams and if you tie three together, then your round robin includes wagers on every combination of parlays between every three teams, a total of 56 separate parlay bets.

-The online sportsbooks make it easy to put on a round robin bet.
+The Indiana online sports betting sites make it easy to put on a round robin bet.
 The software does all the calculations and enables bettors to try out different combinations of teams and parlays to get the wager they want to make.

 Live betting